keyabist/beckn-onix-guide/end2endtxn.md

 ---

-🎉 You now have a successful end-to-end Beckn protocol transaction running on your local Onix setup.
+🎉 You now have a working Beckn transaction running end-to-end on your local Onix setup.
+Explore further flows or plug in your own client logic!